arnav-meduri/JCVI-Syn3A-analysis/README.md

 ## Mycoplasma mycoides JCVI-Syn3A analysis

 ### Goal
-Computational Elucidation and Characterization of Protein-Protein Interactions in the Minimal Proteome of Mycoplasma genitalium JCVI-Syn3A
+Computational Elucidation and Characterization of Protein-Protein Interactions in the Minimal Proteome of Mycoplasma mycoides JCVI-Syn3A

 Explore the genetic architecture of a minimal cell using protein sequences.
 Minimal cells are fundamentally interesting from the view of thinking about abiogenesis as well as for engineering cells